jerin1712/ese1014/README.md

 # ese1014
 Vhdl Programming
-this deals with all the programming realted to vhdl vhdl programming vhdl is good for programming ese1014
+this deals with all the programming realted to vhdfffl vhdl programming vhdl is good for programming ese1014